A master bedroom is like the middle child, it’s a great room but the glory and attention are often taken away by the kitchen and living space.

 The old bedroom was the same shade of pinky-white on the ceiling, skirts, walls, sill and architraves.
 At some point, someone removed the original decorative architraves and skirting boards and replaced with smaller rimu versions that had then been treated to multiple coats of paint over the houses 110 years.
 We were replacing everything throughout the house to restore some character and elegance and this middle child wasn’t an exception.

 We always start our renovations with a vision/theme.
-I’m a plant man, no horticulturist but the type of person who can hold a conversation about plant variations and their attributes so I may have had a jungle in mind for our room.
-It all started when I saw Emma Sage on Instagram use a DIY shelving system with wooden slats instead of their wire options.
-It sparked the themes tone for the room, natural tones with a big focus on green through plants and a feature wall.
+I’m a plant man, so I may have had a jungle in mind for our room, it sparked the theme of the room, natural tones with a big focus on green through plants and a feature wall.

 THE PAINT COLOUR